The foremost research organization on the recovery of materials and energy from solid wastes

-An applied research center, the Global WtERT Council (GWC) is an international top-tier-technical group that brings together and contribute to high-level dialogue among scientists, engineers, community advocates, the business community, universities and government concerning the objective of advancing sustainable technologies for managing waste management worldwide.
+An applied research center, the Global Waste-to-Energy Research and Technology Council (GWC) is an international top-tier-research group that brings together and contribute to high-level dialogue among scientists, engineers, the business community, universities and government concerning the objective of advancing sustainable technologies for managing post-recycling waste worldwide.

 It was founded in 2002 as major program of the Earth Engineering Center (EEC) of Columbia University in New York, U.S.A that has conducted since 1997 research on the generation and disposition of used materials and products in the U.S. and globally.

 We contribute thought leadership with science facts to influential global policymaking arenas focused on solving complex global challenges of managing post-recycling solid waste.
-We are regularly asked to present our cutting-edge research and activities in sustainable technologies such as recycling, composting, waste-to-energy and landfill gas capture, as well as to share information among developed and developing countries.
+We are regularly asked to present our cutting-edge research and activities in sustainable technologies such as recycling, composting and waste-to-energy, as well as to share information among developed and developing countries.
 We train policymakers, government negotiators, development practitioners, and civil society leaders.

 In addition to rigorous research and policy analysis, GWC’s work takes the form of teaching and training, providing advisory services, developing tools and resources, and fostering multi-stakeholder dialogue and knowledge-sharing among policymakers, development advocates, scholars, business leaders, and community stakeholders.

 GWC offshoots now exist in several countries around the globe, hosted at campus of universities and organizations partners and works closely with colleagues who are experts in a wide range of disciplines, integrating an international expertise in engineering with diverse fields of economics, law and investment.

 Since its founding in 2002, GWC is by now the foremost internationally recognized research organization on the recovery of materials and energy from solid wastes.